hplgit/virtual-classroom/README-INF3331.md

 Performing a peer-review
 ------------------------
-1. Run scripts/copy-attendance-file.py.
-2. Mark the students that take part of the group with `x` (this is usefull if some of the students hand in late).
+1. Run `scripts/copy-attendance-file.py` and mark the students that take part of the group with `x` (this is usefull if some of the students hand in late).
-3. Run `./start_group.py --f Attendance/INF3331-2015-12-01_group1.txt`.
+2. Run `./start_group.py --f Attendance/INF3331-2015-12-01_group1.txt`.
 This creates github teams of size 3 with access to 3 other student's repositories.

-After review, end the review group with
+Each group should review the student's solutions and push the reports to their repositories.

+After review, delete all teams (and with it the access to their peers repositories) with:

-4. `./start_group.py --e True`
+3. `./start_group.py --e True`

 End of semester
 ---------------